moov-io/watchman/docs/model-validation.md

 ## Data Sources

 Watchman's default data sources are several government agency and public data sources.
 These are typically lists of entity data (names, addresses, government IDs, etc) published regularly.
 Watchman will periodically download these data files and re-index the data.
+By default this refresh occurs on a 12-hour interval and can be configured or initiated manually.
 This allows for a high degree of uptime and continual improvement.

 After the data files are refreshed users can [configure webhook notifications](https://moov-io.github.io/watchman/webhook-notifications/) to be notified and initiate custom processes.
-The interval that data files are refreshed is configurable and can be triggered at any time.
-Custom files can also be used with Watchman.
+Custom data files can be used with Watchman.

 Watchman will index the data sources in a normalized form for improved search rankings.
 These [steps are documented](https://moov-io.github.io/watchman/pipeline/#pipeline-steps) for data cleanup and typical search patterns.

 ## Scoring

 Watchman uses the Jaro–Winkler string comparison scoring for each query.
 Each word part is ordered and compared to the indexed data.
-The search rankings are verified on every source code commit and release of Watchman.
+The model, scoring, and search rankings are verified on every source code commit and release of Watchman.
+Monthly checks are performed to verify no unexpected changes have occurred.
 Changes to the scoring are thoroughly analyzed prior to inclusion as the results returned can have large impacts.
 Users of Watchman should experiment with different tolerances with positive / negative matches.

 Periodic searches of names, addresses, IDs, etc can be performed by two different methods.
 Watchman supports "watches" which are performed after source data is refreshed and delivers results via webhooks.
 Otherwise the HTTP endpoints can be called to get the current scoring.
 Watchman is highly performant to support large amounts of queries.